Therapy for Relationship Issues

 Cultural and social influences can also pose challenges.
 In the West, independence tends to be over-valued, which may leave us with a skewed idea of relational health.
 Or, the adults surrounding us when we were little and learning may not have had solid relationships for us to look to as examples.
 And without a good model of a healthy relationship, we might not know what one looks like.

 If we don’t know what a healthy relationship looks like or we’re reflexively interacting with others using protective strategies, our relationships can become a source of hurt and stress rather than happiness, wellbeing, and meaning.
-We might feel disconnected or distrusting, get caught in painful cycles of conflict, struggle to communicate and collaborate with others, or neglect ourselves to keep the peace.

 Therapy can also help you sense into what healthy relationships might look like to you, and support you in taking steps to create those.
+Over time, you can begin to move toward relationships that feel safer, more reciprocal, and more aligned with who you really are.